WordPress/health-check/readme.txt

 == Changelog ==

+= v 1.0.0 =
+* Added minimum PHP version checks with documentation links.
+* Added testing with a default theme to the loopback checker.
+* Added cURL version checker to the health check tab.
+* Added simple e-mail tester.
+* Added core file integrity checker.
+* Added capability checks, to avoid installing things that may modify the database while troubleshooting.
+* Added a prompt to install a default theme if none exist.
+* Added a warning encouraging users to maintain up to date backups when troubleshooting.
+* Fixed MU plugin not always updating (if available) when a user tries to troubleshoot.
+* Fixed fatal error when trying to troubleshoot "too early".
+* Updated troubleshooting drop down, it no longer shows theme switching if no default theme exists.
+* Removed the checkbox requirement from the Troubleshooting tab, it wasn't needed any more, and added pointless complexity now.

 = v 0.9.0 =
 * Various string changes, typo fixes and translation enhancements.
 * Added conditional hiding of the plugins list from the admin bar, if there's too many plugins it becomes a bad experience.
 (Hidden if there are more than 20 active plugins)